Kung Fu Tea Calories Guide: Smart Ordering Made Simple

 Does 0% sugar mean there is no sugar at all?

-Which toppings have the lowest calorie content?
+Which toppings have the lowest calories?

 Can you get boba with low sugar?